MikeORed/random-tables-mcp/README.md

 }
 ```

-Replace `/path/to/mcp-random-tables` with the actual path to your local installation.
+Replace `/path/to/random-tables-mcp` with the actual path to your local installation.

-### NPX Configuration – 🚧 We’re hammering out the NPX package; stay tuned!
+### NPX Configuration – 🚧 We're hammering out the NPX package; stay tuned!

 > **Note:** The MCP Random Tables server is not yet published to npm.
 We plan to deploy it after test coverage is solid and we're comfortable with the functionality.